 Do you remember the first pie you ever made?
 The type of pan you used or maybe even the recipe?
-I don’t remember any of that, but there's one thing I do think of every time I make pie dough; it’s a line from an old cookbook on making pastry: “Be swift and deft.”
+I don’t remember any of that, but there's one thing I do think of every time I make pie dough.
+It’s a line from an old cookbook on making pastry: “Be swift and deft.”

-It’s great advice to keep in mind when baking pies, but what most cookbooks don’t tell you is that your pie pan (aka pie dish or pie plate) can make or break your pie.
+It’s excellent advice to keep in mind when baking pies, but what most cookbooks don’t tell you is that your pie pan (aka pie dish or pie plate) can make or break your pie.
 It doesn’t matter whether it’s made from glass, metal, or ceramic—that’s mainly a personal preference that bakers will learn from experience.
 What does matter is that the pie pan must be well-made because the devil is in the details.

 Best Budget: Lindy's Stainless Steel 9-Inch Pie Pan

-Diameter: 9.8 inches | Material: Stainless steel | Dishwasher-safe: Yes
+Diameter: 9.8 inches | Capacity: 4 cups | Material: Stainless steel | Dishwasher Safe: Yes

 Best Metal: USA Pan Bakeware Aluminized Steel Pie Pan

-What We Like: Professional-level quality, consistent performance
+What We Love: Professional-level quality, consistent performance, nonstick interior

-Diameter: 9 inches | Material: Alloy steel with nonstick silicone coating | Dishwasher-safe: Yes
+Diameter: 9 inches | Capacity: 5.5 cups | Material: Alloy steel | Dishwasher Safe: Yes

-Related: The Best Immersion Blenders
+Related: The Best Baking Tools

-Diameter: 9 inches | Material: Tempered glass | Dishwasher-safe: Yes
+Diameter: 9 inches | Capacity: 6 cups | Material: Ceramic | Dishwasher Safe: Yes

 Related: The Best Mixing Bowls

-The Williams Sonoma Goldtouch Pro Nonstick Pie Dish (view at Williams Sonoma) has a lot to offer, whether you’re an experienced pie baker or new to the experience.
-If you’re looking for a pan that can handle deep-dish pies and also looks great on your dining table, the Baker's Advantage Ceramic Deep Dish Pie Dish (view at Amazon) is perfect.
+The classic Pyrex 9-Inch Glass Pie Plate (view at Amazon) has a lot to offer, whether you’re an experienced pie baker or new to the experience.
+If you’re looking for a pan that's easy to handle and looks amazing on your dining table, the Food52 Speckled Ceramic Milk Pie Dish (view at Food52) is an excellent choice.

 What to Look for in a Pie Pan